Jill Andrew: Education

 Andrew attended Humber College, where she earned a child and youth worker diploma.
 She also holds a Bachelor of Education (BEd) from York University amongst her other undergraduate degrees, a master’s degree from the University of Toronto in women and gender studies, a PhD from the York University Faculty of Education.

 Political career

 Andrew ran as the NDP candidate in Toronto—St. Paul's in the 2018 provincial election and was elected as a member of Provincial Parliament (MPP).
-She is the critic for culture and women's issues.
-She is part of the Ontario NDP Black caucus, along with fellow MPPs Laura Mae Lindo, Faisal Hassan, Rima Berns-McGown and Kevin Yarde.
+She was the critic for culture and women's issues and was part of the Ontario NDP Black caucus, along with fellow MPPs Laura Mae Lindo, Faisal Hassan, Rima Berns-McGown and Kevin Yarde.
 She is the first Black and Queer person to be elected to the Ontario Legislature.

-Andrew has served as official opposition critic on a number of portfolios, including women's issues, culture and heritage.
+Andrew served as official opposition critic on a number of portfolios, including women's issues, culture and heritage.
 Andrew has passed several pieces of legislation, including Bill 61 which proclaims the week beginning February 1 in each year as Eating Disorders Awareness Week.
 Bill 61 received Royal Assent in December 2020.

+As of August 11, 2024, Andrew served as the Official Opposition critic for Women's Social and Economic Opportunity as well as for Culture and Heritage.
+She was defeated in the 2025 Ontario general election by Liberal candidate Stephanie Smyth.